blueset/fitbit-schedule/README.md

 | ![Screenshot 1](screenshots/Ionic-1.png?raw=true) | ![Screenshot 2](screenshots/Ionic-2.png?raw=true) |
 | ![Screenshot 3](screenshots/Ionic-3.png?raw=true) | ![Screenshot 4](screenshots/Ionic-4.png?raw=true) |

+## Usage
+- Tap event block to show details
+- Swipe to the right to show countdowns
+- Tap the status bar to force refresh

+To adjust 12h/24h settings, go to your Fitbit web profile page.

+## Note

+In 12h mode, `0:00` midnight is shown as `12:00m`, and `12:00` noon is shown as `12:00n`, other time is followed by `a` or `p` as normal.

 ## Plan

 - [ ] Multilingual support